 With so much information available, and much of it conflicting, it’s hard to know if switching to aluminum-free deodorant is right for you.
 Here’s what to consider.

 1. It’s Gentle on Skin

 Switching to an aluminum-free deodorant can certainly be a good first step to prevent irritation.
 However, some aluminum-free deodorants contain astringents like alcohol that kill all the bacteria on your skin to prevent odor.
 Alcohol is very drying for skin, and over time can lead to skin issues like rashes and inflammation.
-That’s why our aluminum-free deodorants use natural botanicals to control odor-causing bacteria without alcohol or other drying chemicals.
-It also has natural starches to control sweat quickly without pore-clogging metals—plus aloe vera to soothe your skin.
+That’s why our aluminum-free deodorants use botanicals to control odor-causing bacteria without alcohol or other drying chemicals.
+It also has corn starch to control sweat quickly without pore-clogging metals—plus aloe vera to soothe your skin.